mycelium-ethereum/perpetual-pools-contracts/README.md

 ## Security Assumptions ##

-Any given pool will be upkept (that is to say `PoolCommitter::performUpkeepSinglePool` or `PoolCommitter::performUpkeepMultiplePools` is called with the LeveragedPool's address as a parameter) within a reasonable time after an update interval finishes (~15 minutes maximum).
+Any given pool will be upkept (that is to say `PoolCommitter::performUpkeepSinglePool`, `PoolCommitter::performUpkeepMultiplePools`, or their packed variants are called with the `LeveragedPool`'s address as a parameter) within a reasonable time after an update interval finishes (~15 minutes maximum)).

 ## Update Interval ##